 When I was a child, my family would go out to eat on a weekly basis.
-In our (then) tiny little Santa Clarita Valley, there were few chain restaurants; most dining establishments were locally owned and family-run.
+In our then-tiny little Santa Clarita Valley, there were few chain restaurants; most dining establishments were locally owned and family-run.
 Dad would often decide that we were going to Lui’s Chinese Kitchen for dinner.

 It seems we were always waiting in restaurants — hungry.
-At Lui’s they would bring you a pot of tea — with real leaves — and a bowl of chow mien noodles.
+At Lui’s they would bring you a pot of tea — with real leaves — and a bowl of chow mein noodles.
 It was all we knew of Chinese food, but we loved it.
-We would choose two or three different entrees as well as both kinds of rice.
-My mouth is watering, just thinking about it.

 Ingredients